- Home

 Properties which do not drain well and retain more water, will require less irrigation time than others.
 If the property has a severe problem with water retention, very little water may be required even during our dry winter season.
 No additional water from irrigation may be required throughout the spring and summer if we’re experiencing a ‘heavy’ rainy season.

-The goal is to help strengthen the roots of the landscape, which is the key to a xeroscaped property.
+The goal is to help strengthen the roots of the landscape, which is the key to a xeriscaped property.
 This leads to a stronger lawn and landscape overall, which can help to reduce the expense of dealing with disease & fungus, the cost of watering, along with a longer lasting and more beautiful landscape.
-For more information on how to xeroscape your property feel free to read our article titled “An Introduction to your landscape” in the ‘Customer’s Corner’ Section of our website.
+For more information on how to xeriscape your property feel free to read our article titled “An Introduction to your landscape” in the ‘Customer’s Corner’ Section of our website.

 Watering Suggestions : A guideline and should be altered depending on the drainage aspects of your property, along with how the landscape is looking.
 When cutting back or weening the landscape to less water, you may see a slight struggle in the landscape temporarily, but should be adapted within a few weeks to a lower watering schedule.